 Another pertinent rule is to “control your expenses,” a theme that runs through many of the books profiled here today.
-The Richest Man in Babylon urges people to study their living expenses and find ways to control, reduce or eliminate costs completely.
+The Richest Man in Babylon urges people to study their living expenses.
+Finding ways to control, reduce or eliminate costs completely.

-This book is a simple, easy read for those looking to invest in real estate with lessons that will continue to be valuable regardless of how large someone’s portfolio goes on to be.
+This book is a simple, easy read for those looking to invest in real estate.
+Providing lessons that will continue to be valuable regardless of how large someone’s portfolio goes on to be.

 7. Who Not How by Dan Sullivan

 While this book is not focused exclusively on real estate, it is a popular read among real estate investors.
 The book is designed to shift a person’s thinking from “How am I going to get this done?” to “Who is going to get this done?”.
 It teaches individuals to become the quarterback of their investment portfolios—i.e., steering and helping to execute decisions, rather than being like a golf pro whose success is solely dependent on their own performance.